coherentsolutionsinc/aspnetcore-service-fabric-hosting/samples/reacting-on-service-package-events/README.md

-# Service Lifecycle Package Events
+# Service Lifecycle: Package Events

 This sample demonstrates how to configure actions to be triggered on code package activation events for both `StatefulService` and `StatelessService`.